Project-MONAI/model-zoo/models/spleen_deepedit_annotation/docs/README.md

 Output: 2 channels: Label 1: spleen; Label 0: everything else - This depends on the dictionary "label_names" defined in train.json and inference.json ("label_names": {"spleen": 1, "background": 0},)

+## Model Performance

+The achieved Dice score on the validation set is:

+Spleen: 0.959

 ## commands example
 Execute training: